telerik/blazor-docs/components/gridlayout/items.md

 ## Row

 The `Row` parameter controls in which row the `GridLayoutItem` will reside.
 The rows in the component are `1-based`.
+If not rows are defined the items will be grouped in one column with `n` rows where `n` is the number of items.

 >caption Distribute the GridLayout items across the rows.
 The result from the code snippet below.